Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 "Well, what exactly *is* she being stubborn about?"

 Daar hesitated.
 As always, he *hated* secrets, but there were ears everywhere, and as much as he wanted to pretend, his footsteps in Folctha didn’t go unnoticed by the world writ large.
 He could just barely hear the flutter of a drone high overhead, for instance.
-Probably it was just Colonial Security…
+Probably it was just Colonial Security...

 "Well, les’ just say she’s doin’ a *very* bad thing against us, in secret.
-Quite why she thought we’d never find out is jus’ *beyond me,* an’ I’ve got a pretty vivid imagination these days…anyway, it’s bad, Leela. *Real* gods-damned bad."
+Quite why she thought we’d never find out is jus’ *beyond me,* an’ I’ve got a pretty vivid imagination these days... anyway, it’s bad, Leela. *Real* gods-damned bad."

 "And she’s... what?
 Refusing to own up to it?"